reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ![Elasticsearch Operations Types with Spring Data](/assets/img/posts/spring-data-elasticsearch/Elasticsearch-springdata.png)

-- **Repositories**: We define methods in an interface and Elasticsearch Queries are generated from method names at runtime.
+- **Repositories**: We define methods in an interface and Elasticsearch queries are generated from method names at runtime.

-- **ElasticsearchRestTemplate**: We create queries with method chaining and native queries to have more control over creating Elasticsearch Queries in relatively complex scenarios.
+- **ElasticsearchRestTemplate**: We create queries with method chaining and native queries to have more control over creating Elasticsearch queries in relatively complex scenarios.

 We will look at these two ways in much more detail in the following sections.